 Yeast diaper rashes look like open chicken pox or pimples in baby’s genital area.
 On occasion they are accompanied by thrush in baby's mouth.
 If you see something different, check out our list of other common diaper rashes or seek your pediatrician for advice.

 Apply any one of the following to the affected area to clear the rash.
 This should be applied frequently and in between each diaper change to clear up the rash and kill the yeast causing bacteria.

-1. Acidophilus Paste: Combine 1 tbsp of apple cider vinegar, 2 cups of water, 1 crushed glove of garlic.
+1. Acidophilus Paste: Combine 1 tbsp of acidophilus powder (or infant probiotic powder), 2 cups of water, 1 crushed glove of garlic.
 Mix well and let sit for 30 minutes.
 Then apply. *Do NOT heat the garlic it will destroy its' bacteria fighting abilities.

 3. Earth Mama Angel Baby cream

 4. Gentian Violet (*can cause purple staining on clothes)

 Removing sugars and non-organic dairy from your diet and clearing up any yeast infections you might have will help to reduce the reoccurrence of a yeast diaper rash.

 Acidophilus (or Infant Probiotics) can be found in many foods including special acidophilus milk, yogurt, carrots, rice starch, bananas, soybeans, garlic and garbanzo beans.
 In addition, acidophilus can be purchased in capsules, powder form, liquids, and tablets at health food stores.
 Feeding baby foods high in acidophilus or adding one teaspoon of acidophilus powder per day to baby’s bottle can restore the good bacteria.
 If baby is on solids, it is best to give the acidophilus supplement one hour before meals.